toolsplus/stackdriver-logging-bunyan-koa/README.md

   const app = koa();

   // Install the logging middleware.
 This ensures that a Bunyan-style `log`
-  // function is available on the `request` object.
+  // function is available on the `context` object.
 Attach this as one of the
   // earliest middleware to make sure that log function is available in all the
   // subsequent middleware and routes. app.use(mw);